STEllAR-GROUP/hpx/README.rst

    "Where to build the binaries:", enter the full path to the build folder you created in step 2.

-4) Add CMake variable definitions (if any) by clicking the "Add Entry" button.
+4) Add CMake variable definitions (if any) by clicking the "Add Entry" button and selecting type "String".
 Most probably you will need to at least add the directories where `Boost <http://www.boost.org>`_ is located as BOOST_ROOT and where `Hwloc <http://www.open-mpi.org/projects/hwloc/>`_ is located as HWLOC_ROOT.

 5) Press the "Configure" button.
 A window will pop up asking you which compiler to use.
-Select the x64 Visual Studio 10 compiler (x64 Visual Studio 2012 is supported as well).
+Select the x64 Visual Studio 2012 compiler.
 Note that while it is possible to build HPX for x86 we don't recommend doing so as 32 bit runs are severely restricted by a 32 bit Windows system limitation affecting the number of HPX threads you can create.